Music City History

 Nashville, TN 37203

-Hatch Show Print®, the iconic letterpress print shop owned and operated by the Country Music Hall of Fame® and Museum, recently moved to a new location at 224 Fifth Avenue South.
+Hatch Show Print®, the iconic letterpress print shop owned and operated by the Country Music Hall of Fame® and Museum, has moved to a new location at 224 Fifth Avenue South.
 One of the oldest letterpress poster shops in America, Hatch operates today using the same techniques of the 1800s.
 Tour the shop to see more than 10,000 wooden typefaces used to create the renowned posters.
 Hatch became famous by printing the images of country music stars when they performed on the Opry.
 Today, their clientele has grown to include Bob Dylan, Bruce Springsteen, Nike, and B.B.
 King.

-The new Hatch Show Print location includes: the Hatch Show Print Production Shop with an 80-foot glass wall (allowing passersby to watch posters roll off the presses), the Hatch Show Print Store, an expanded 1,400-square-foot retail store, Hatch Show Print’s Haley Gallery, a 1,200-square-foot art gallery, which will show and sell re-strikes of historical prints made using wood blocks from the Hatch archive, and the Hatch Show Print Space for Design, a classroom and workshop area that allows participants to learn more through demonstrations, hands-on printing and in-depth programs.
+The new Hatch Show Print location includes: the Hatch Show Print Production Shop with an 80-foot glass wall (allowing passersby to watch posters roll off the presses), the Hatch Show Print Store, an expanded 1,400-square-foot retail store, Hatch Show Print’s Haley Gallery, a 1,200-square-foot art gallery, which will show and sell re-strikes of historical prints made using wood blocks from the Hatch archive, and the Hatch Show Print Space for Design, a classroom and workshop area that allows participants to learn more through demonstrations, hands-on printing, and in-depth programs.

 4580 Rachel’s Ln.